 Personal Leave

-Personal leave requests are to be submitted to the BRIC Supervisor on a BRIC Request for Leave form at least three days prior to the date(s) of the personal leave.
+• Personal leave requests are to be submitted to the BRIC office using a BRIC Request for Leave form at least three days prior to the date(s) of the personal leave.
 In an emergency, please contact your supervisor.

 Professional Leave

-Requests for professional leave must be submitted in advance on a BRIC Request for Leave form and submitted to your BRIC Supervisor for approval.
+• Requests for professional leave must be submitted in advance on a BRIC Request for Leave form and submitted to the BRIC office for approval.

-Professional leave requests must detail expenses to the extent they are known and a copy of the workshop flyer or brochure must be attached to the request form.
+• Professional leave requests must detail expenses to the extent they are known and a copy of the workshop agenda must be attached to the request form.

-Reimbursement for food, lodging, mileage and registration expenses for pre-approved professional leave must be documented on the appropriate BRIC Request for Reimbursement form and accompanied by receipts for such expenses as well as an agenda or other proof of attendance.
-Reimbursement forms are to be submitted to your BRIC Supervisor.
+• Reimbursement for food, lodging, mileage and registration expenses for pre-approved professional leave must be documented on the appropriate BRIC Request for Reimbursement form and accompanied by receipts for such expenses as well as an agenda or other proof of attendance.
+Reimbursement forms are to be submitted to the BRIC office for approval.

-Staff must inform local district supervisory and administrative personnel of all approved leaves in advance.
+• Staff must inform the local district administration of all approved leaves in advance.

 Canceling a Leave